 - You can rinse your mouth with warm saline water after it or directly opt for a thorough brushing.

 4. Eucalyptus Oil

 Eucalyptus oil is an effective germicide that can protect the mouth from oral diseases that lead to gum recession.
 Due to its anti-inflammatory properties, it also reduces the swelling in the gums.
 Massaging the gums with eucalyptus oil will effectively cure and prevent gum recession and also stimulate the growth of new gum tissue.
-Eucalyptus oil should always be used diluted as the undiluted oil is too strong for the soft tissues of the gums.7
+Eucalyptus oil should always be used diluted as the undiluted oil is too strong for

 - Add 1–2 drops of eucalyptus oil to 1–2 tablespoons of water and mix well.